untillpro/qs/README.md

 Note:
   - `qs u` takes comment from clipboard.
-If current branch is "main/master", and messageis empty or very short (<3 symbols), qs will not allow to make commit and will show message:
+If current branch is "main/master", and message is empty or very short (<3 symbols), qs will not allow to make commit and will show message:
                   ----  Empty commit comment in main repo/branch not allowed! ---

 # Read version from go file